markteojunyi/teamable/readme.md

     npm pack

-Application runs on port 3000 only and nothing else
+Application runs on port 3000 only and nothing else.